Rexon-Pambujya/StrokePredictor/Readme.md

 To achieve **≥ 90% recall**, we searched the precision‑recall curve and selected the **highest threshold** meeting the target:

+> This threshold was chosen because it is better to classify a person in a risk category than to miss a patient with a high heart stroke risk.

 ```python
 from sklearn.metrics import precision_recall_curve
 prec, rec, thr = precision_recall_curve(y_val, y_proba)